|

 For a full list of ingredients and instructions, please scroll down to the recipe card at the end of this page.

-1. Peel the potatoes (or leave the skins on if they are thin and unblemished) and cut the potatoes into bite-sized pieces.
-Simmer them in the beef broth with 1/2 teaspoon salt, until they are fork-tender.
+Peel the potatoes, or leave the skins on if they are thin and unblemished, then cut them into bite sized pieces.
+Simmer them in the beef broth with 1/2 teaspoon salt until they are fork tender.

-2. Meanwhile, saute the diced onion and celery in the butter or oil until soft, about 5 minutes.
-Add the garlic and cook for an additional minute.
+Meanwhile, sauté the diced onion and celery in the butter or oil until soft, about 5 minutes.
+Add the garlic and cook for another minute.

-3. Add the mushrooms and cook until they give off their liquid.
+Add the mushrooms and cook until they release their liquid.

-4. Add the flour to the vegetables and mix well.
-Add the cooking liquid from the potatoes, stir well to dissolve the flour, and heat over medium heat to thicken.
+Add the flour to the vegetables and mix well.
+Add the cooking liquid from the potatoes, stir well to dissolve the flour, and cook over medium heat until thickened.

-5. Add the carrots and bay leaves and simmer for about 10 minutes or until the carrots are fork-tender.
-Add the potatoes, the leftover beef, and season with about a half teaspoon of Montreal Steak seasoning (you can always add a bit more) Heat it through and serve!
+Add the carrots and bay leaves and simmer for about 10 minutes or until the carrots are fork tender.
+Add the potatoes and leftover beef, then season with about 1/2 teaspoon Montreal steak seasoning.

 overhead shot of leftover roast beef stew in two bowls with lids